-Mass General and Partners Healthcare have made a huge investment in genome sequencing and research to figure out how to relate disease to novel genetic variants, and how that fits into a future personalized approach to our neurology patients, and patients in general.
+Mass General and Mass General Brigham have made a huge investment in genome sequencing and research to figure out how to relate disease to novel genetic variants, and how that fits into a future personalized approach to our neurology patients, and patients in general.

 Departments, Centers, & Programs: